Underlying-event properties in pp and p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Analysis details

 \subsection{Track reconstruction and selection}

 The event properties are studied from the number and the momenta of the primary charged particles in the pseudorapidity interval $|\eta|<0.8$.
 Primary particles are defined as particles with a mean proper lifetime larger than 1\,cm/$c$, which are either produced directly in the interaction or from decays of particles with a mean proper lifetime smaller than 1\,cm/$c$~\cite{ALICE-PUBLIC-2017-005}.
 Charged particles are reconstructed with the ITS and TPC detectors, providing a measurement of the track transverse momentum \pt and azimuthal angle $\varphi$, which are used in the analysis.
 Tracks are required to have at least two hits in the ITS detector, of which at least one in either of the two innermost layers.
 The ratio of crossed TPC pad rows to the number of findable TPC clusters is required to be larger than 0.8, and the fraction of TPC clusters shared with another track should be less than 0.4.
 In addition, tracks are required to have a number of crossed TPC pad rows larger than $0.85 \times L$, where $L$ (in cm) is the geometrical track length calculated in the TPC readout plane, excluding the information from the pads at the sector boundaries ($\approx 3$\,cm from the sector edges).
 The number of TPC clusters associated to the track is required to be larger than $0.7 \times L$.
 The fit quality for the ITS and TPC track points must satisfy $\chi^{2}_{\mathrm{ITS}}/N_{\mathrm{hits}}<36$ and $\chi^{2}_{\mathrm{TPC}}/N_{\mathrm {clusters}}<4$, respectively, where $N_{\mathrm{hits}}$ and $N_{\mathrm{clusters}}$ are the number of hits in the ITS and the number of clusters in the TPC, respectively.
 To select primary particles, tracks having a large distance of closest approach (DCA) to the reconstructed vertex in the longitudinal ($d_{\rm z}>2$\,cm) and radial ($d_{\rm{xy}}>0.018$\,cm $+0.035$\,cm$\times$(\GeVc)$\times p_{\rm T}^{-1}$) directions are rejected.
 To further reduce the contamination from secondary particles, only tracks with $\chi^{2}_{{\rm TPC}-{\rm ITS}}<36$ are included in the analysis, where $\chi^{2}_{{\rm TPC}-{\rm ITS}}$ is calculated by comparing the track parameters from the combined ITS and TPC track reconstruction to those derived only from the TPC and constrained by the interaction point~\cite{Abelev:2012hxa}.
+For this track selection~\cite{Acharya:2018qsh}, the momentum resolution is approximately 3-4\% at \pt$ = 0.15$\,GeV/$c$, it has a minimum of 1.0\% at \pt$ = 1.0$\,GeV/c, and increases linearly for larger \pt, approaching 3-10\% at 50\,GeV/$c$, depending on collision energy, and collision system.
+The measurements presented in this work are not corrected for momentum resolution but the effects are included by the systematic uncertainties.